pauliwally/mockup/README.md

 User Stories and HTML Mockup Pages

-As a user, I want companies to treat the planet and people better.
+As a sensible human being, I want companies to treat the planet and people better.
-As a user, I want to create a user profile to store my activity and connect with other users.
 As a user, I want to vote down companies/brands that trash people or planet and vote up companies/brands that do the right thing.
 As an administrator, I want it to be easy and fast for users to look up and vote on companies.
 As a user, I want to indicate why I voted a certain way.